 How are the results reported

-Results can be reported in titres (normal <1:20) but more commonly as units (normal <23 IU/ml but see local guidelines, as this may vary from laboratory to laboratory).
+Rheumatoid factor results can be reported in titres (normal <1:20) but more commonly as units (normal <23 IU/ml but see local guidelines, as this may vary from laboratory to laboratory).
 The sensitivity and specificity of rheumatoid factor for rheumatoid disease is low and thus it is not a good screening test.
 However, the predictive value of rheumatoid factor in patients with symmetric polyarticular joint swelling is 80%.

-When is it positive
+When is it positive?

 - Rheumatoid arthritis - sensitivity in established disease is only 60-70% with a specificity of 78%.
 The higher the level in rheumatoid disease the worse the joint destruction and the greater the chance of systemic involvement.